 Review your policy.
-Figure out what’s covered, what’s not covered, and what the deductibles are.
+Figure out what’s covered when filing insurance claims; what’s not covered, and what the deductibles are.
 If you’re unclear about coverage, contact your insurance agent or insurance company.

 Document the damage.
 Take photos and videos of damage caused by the winter disaster.

 Hang on to receipts for any temporary repairs, which may be covered by your policy.
 However, don’t make any permanent repairs until an insurance adjuster has evaluated your damage, as that could jeopardize the payment of a claim.